Khizar-Hayat-Coding/T20-Cricket-Score-Predictor-App/README.md

 # T20-Cricket-Score-Predictor
-This is web based application about t20 cricket score predictions where user inputs related on match situation like current score, wickets fallen,overs done and score in last five overs.
+This is web-based application about t20 cricket score predictions where user inputs related on match situation like current score, wickets fallen,overs done and score in last five overs.